-In 2026, cremation remains the most common choice for final disposition in the UK, with around 78% of funerals now involving cremation rather than burial.
+Cremation remains the most common choice for final disposition in the UK, with around 79% of funerals now involving cremation rather than burial — a figure that has risen steadily over the past decade, according to the Cremation Society of Great Britain.
 Yet many families attend a cremation service without fully understanding what unfolds — both in the chapel and afterwards.
 This guide takes you through every stage, sensitively and clearly, so you can feel informed and prepared.

 Most cremation services take place at a crematorium — a purpose-built facility that typically includes one or more chapels, gardens of remembrance, and a reception area.
 There are around 300 crematoria operating across the UK, run by local authorities or private operators.